LearnersGuild/curriculum-app/modules/Movie-Search-API/README.md

 ## Skills

-- express
+- Can use Express to handle an HTTP `GET`
-- restful routing
+- Can define routes in Express that follow the Restful Routing pattern
-- http requests using `request-promise`
+- Can make HTTP requests from Node using the `request-promise` Node package
-- rendering json in response to an HTTP request
+- Can render json in response to an HTTP request, in Express
-- promises
+- Can effectively use Promises

 ## Description